 Scotland's most common native trees and shrubs include Scots pine, birch (downy and silver), alder, oak (pedunculate and sessile), ash, hazel, willow (various species), rowan, aspen, wych elm, hawthorn, holly, juniper, elder and wild cherry.
-For a full list of species (both native and non-native) surveyed in the NWSS please see page 87 of the national report.
+For a full list of species (both native and non-native) surveyed in the Native Woodland Survey of Scotland (NWSS), please see Annex 1.

 There are four additional videos that give more detail on each of the key native woodland habitat types:

 All Scotland’s forests, woodlands and associated open ground habitats provide some biodiversity value.
 However, suitably managed native, and in particular ancient and semi-natural woodlands, including appropriately restored Plantations on Ancient Woodland Sites (PAWS), will contribute the most.

 Improving woodland condition is a strategic driver in Scotland’s Forestry Strategy and target in Scottish Biodiversity Strategy.
 Scottish Planning Policy recognises the high value of ancient woods and semi-natural woodlands for nature conservation.